 Cohen in his work on ‘visions of social control’ refers to this as ‘widening the net’ (Cohen, 1985).
 This is a process whereby a sanction ‘captures’ individuals who would otherwise have been dealt with by a less severe punishment, increasing rather than decreasing the numbers into the criminal justice system.

 A further result of ‘widening the net’ can lead to a ‘blurring’ of institutional and non-institutional forms of control according to Cohen (1985).
 The post-release reforms for short sentence prisoners can blur the boundaries between prisons and community, and as Goodman (2012, p.36) notes, can cause a “dichotomy and tension between punishment and rehabilitation, a blurring of control and benevolence- where measures might seem benevolent, but increase levels of control”.
+Worrall (2008, p.117) contends that these ‘seamless’ sentences have an absence of boundaries between freedom and confinement and act as a ‘continuum’ extending imprisonment into the community, what Cohen (1985) terms the ‘dispersal of punitiveness’.

 The expansion of the license period and supervision requirement that the ORA 2014 mandates, potentially exposes more offenders to recall to custody via non-compliance with license conditions (Padfield, 2016).
 This is a particular concern for the short sentence population who typically encompass a complex set of multi-systemic socio-economic and health-related needs that could potentially hinder compliance with onerous license conditions (Anderson and Cairns 2011, Brooker et al 2009).
 This could result in increases to the revolving door prison population via the ‘backdoor’ (Padfield and Maruna, 2006) of non-compliance.
 Cohen (1985) describes the process of drawing more people into a more interventionalist and restrictive system as ‘thinning the mesh’.
 Initial indications of reconviction figures suggest that an increasing number of offenders are being drawn back into custody while on license, with national figures measuring 21,721 recalls in 2016 with 12,056 (56%) recalls taking place for technical breaches of license conditions, as opposed to committing further offences (Webster, 2017).